sindresorhus/p-queue/readme.md

 //=> 1
 ```

-#### .setPriority(id, priority)
+#### .setPriority(index, priority)

-Updates the priority of a promise function by its id, affecting its execution order.
+Updates the priority of a promise function by its index, affecting its execution order.
 Requires a defined concurrency limit to take effect.

 For example, this can be used to prioritize a promise function to run earlier.